locimation/aqute/docs/index.md

 # Aqute

-LQHtml is a library for building AngularJS user interfaces that control QSC's Q-Sys cores.
+Aqute is a library for building AngularJS user interfaces that control QSC's Q-Sys cores.

 ## Getting Started